Economic Support Services & Programs

 - Wisconsin Weatherization Assistance Program-The Weatherization program helps homeowners and renters reduce energy consumption while increasing comfort in their homes.
 Weatherization improvements may also make your home environment healthier and safer.
 Improvements are installed by our local weatherization agency.
 If your residence qualifies for weatherization services, you may receive one or more of the following energy efficiency measures: insulation, sealing air leaks, heating system update, and energy savings products.

-The Home Energy Plus Program uses a previous three month income test which is annualized to determine program income eligibility.
-Contact our office at (715) 373-6144 to apply for this program or stop by to pick up an application.
+The Home Energy Plus Program uses a previous one month income test which is annualized to determine program income eligibility.

 Northern Income Maintenance Consortium